 But all of these apps have features that require a more profound degree of mastery.
 This is especially true for apps that need you to lead a conference call or present a slideshow online.

-Many people are content to stumble through their presentations with lots of “Hold on a minute” and “Let me figure this out” interruptions in the midst of a live meeting.
+Many people are content to stumble through their presentations with lots of “Hold on a minute” and “Let me figure this out” interruptions amid a live meeting.
 That’s less easy to do when you’re not in the same room as the other meeting attendees.

 Other issues—like who pays for internet, who is responsible for computer security, and even what time zone you’re working in—can be overlooked in remote office settings until they arise in real-time problems.